 Digital PR: HOW do LLMs learn

 LLMs learn from patterns.
-If 50 different “Best SaaS 2026” listicles mention your product, the LLM starts to treat your brand as a fact.
+If 50 different “Best SaaS 2026” listicles mention your product, the LLM starts treating your brand as a fact.

 - The Non-Greedy Link Play: You don’t need to pay for every mention.
 By finding high-authority industry blogs that are not charging greedy webmaster fees, you can build a massive footprint of mentions.